cesareferrari/learn-react/notes.md

 ```

 Our goal is to be able to pass properties to the Store component.
 If instead of
-usign component on the route we use render, we can pass a function that returns
+using component on the route we use render, we can pass a function that returns
 a component.

 ```